laurencee/Livestream.Monitor/README.md

 ```

 ### Why make another livestreamer GUI?
-I didn't like the large amount of memory used by java/web based GUIs for livestreamer and there were some features I wanted that the others didn't provide.
+I wanted a lighter weight GUI with additional features that supported more platforms.

 ### FAQ

-**Q. How do I add YouTube streams?**
+#### How do I add YouTube channels for livestream monitoring?

-A. You can either use the handle or the channelid.
+You can either use the handle or the channel id, handle is preferred.
-`For handles the URL looks like this: https://www.youtube.com/{@handle}`
+- For handles, the URL looks like: `https://www.youtube.com/@handle` (e.g. `@MrBeast`)
-`For channelIds the URL looks like this: https://www.youtube.com/channel/{channelId}`
+- For channel IDs, the URL looks like: `https://www.youtube.com/channel/channel_id` (e.g. `UCX6OQ3DkcsbYNE6H8uQQuVA`)

-**Q. Why do some youtube stream chats show an error page when launched from Livestream Monitor?**
-A. Some YouTube streams have chat disabled (you can see this by visiting the stream page in your browser).
-I don't believe the Youtube API provides that information right now... hopefully it's something google can add in the future.

-**Q. My twitch auth token is invalid, how can I fix this?**
+#### My <platform> auth token is invalid, how can I fix this?

-The easiest thing to do is open `settings.json` and delete your token.
-Relaunch the app and you'll be asked to authenticate again which will generate a fresh auth token.
+Open `settings.json` (located in the app’s directory), delete your token, and relaunch the app to reauthorize.